|Sign-up, its free!||Close [x]|

 The kids themselves are less incisively drawn than the stereotyped (or maybe satirized; it's hard to tell) grown-ups.
 This may be intentional, since all teenagers are shape-shifters in search of an identity, anyway, but if not, Stabiner defines them for us the same way Ted, the head Crestview college counselor, does; by their SAT scores, extra curricular activities, a few mercifully brief excerpts from their essays, and his assessment of their chances of being accepted by the colleges of their (or their parents‘) dreams.

 According to the author's bio, her own daughter left for college in 2007.
 Presumably Stabiner wrote this to keep her sanity during the preceding year.
 Or maybe writing was how she found it again later.
-Depending on what stage you're in of parenting a teenager through the transition to college you'll find GETTING IN a comedy, a tragedy, or both.
+Depending on what stage you're in of [Link Removed] you'll find GETTING IN a comedy, a tragedy, or both.